TO THE MEMBERS

 The Board of Directors has appointed Mr. Mahesh J. Risbud Practicing Company Secretary[PCS No. 185] to conduct Secretarial Audit of the Company under section 204 of theCompanies Act 2013 & Rules thereof including amendments thereunder.

-The Secretarial Audit Report is annexed herewith as Annexure F.
+The Secretarial Audit Report is annexed herewith as Annexure E-1.

-Mr. Mahesh J. Risbud Practising Company Secretary Pune has submitted SecretarialCompliance Report as laid down in SEBI Circular CIR/CFD/CMD1/27/2019 dated 8th February2019 and has also confirmed that the Company has complied with of all applicable SEBIRegulations and circulars / guidelines issued thereunder for the Financial Year 2019-20.
+Mr. Mahesh J. Risbud Practising Company Secretary Pune has submitted the SecretarialCompliance Report as laid down in SEBI Circular CIR/CFD/CMD1/27/2019 dated 8th February2019 and has also confirmed that the Company has complied with all the applicable SEBIRegulations and circulars / guidelines issued thereunder for the Financial Year 2020-21.

-The Management Discussion and Analysis and the Report on Corporate Governance asrequired under SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015including amendments thereunder forms part of this Annual report.
+The Management Discussion & Analysis and the Report on Corporate Governance asrequired under SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015including amendments thereunder forms part of this Annual report.

 A Certificate from the Statutory Auditors of the Company regarding compliance withconditions of corporate governance as required under SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 including amendments thereunder also formspart of this Annual Report.

 22. BUSINESS RESPONSIBILITY REPORT

 Business Responsibility Report as required under Regulation 34(2)(f) of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 including amendmentsthereunder forms part of this Annual Report.